If Doug Ford wins Ontario and kills the housing tax: We’ll all feel rich … until the bubble pops

 - Then there’s Wynne’s deficit

-- Trade, Facebook weigh on investors
+- Facebook sinks again

 - Consumer trust in grocers tumbles